Ferruolo/Ristretto/README.md

 * phrase_dataset: dataset for phrase_classifier, output by generate_dataset.py
 * scraper: method of scraping the guardian and moving words to vectors
 * generate_dataset.py: scrapes entire guardian homepage, outputs formated csvs to phrase_dataset
 * grouping.ipynb: Notebook where method of grouping vectiors is proven.
-As the project is not yet complete, this is probably the most interesting part of the project right now, as it is not complete
+As the project is not yet complete, this is probably the most interesting part of the project right now
 * phrase_classifier.ipynb: an lstm that brakes a corpus into phrases.
 Currently needs more data for better training
 * README.md: this file